Kashif56/fiv_ai/README.md

 - Stores all data locally in your browser using Chrome Storage API
 - Sends message content to OpenAI's API for processing
 - Does not store your conversations on any external servers
-- Requires an OpenAI API key which is stored securely in Chrome's synced storage
+- Requires a Google Gemini API key which is stored securely in Chrome's synced storage

 ## Technologies Used